 Subscribers who are on the 'California' list and signed up in the past week

-Subscribers who were sent the 'New Features' email campaign and opened it on an iPhone
+Subscribers who were sent an email campaign and opened it on an iPhone

 Subscribers who had a 'Foo' custom event in the past 90 days

 Subscribers who have NOT had a 'Buy Food' custom event in the past 90 days

 - You'll need to use NONE logic while checking to see if the event "Is Set".
 Performing "None" + "Is Set" on custom event X checks if there is no custom event X on the user profile.

 Subscribers who were sent a 'Welcome Series' email in the last 7 days